 Whilst the ALP including Whitlam, did not publically endorse the Vietnam Moratorium anti-war movement, some of the senior members of his party who subsequently became ministers in his government, did.
 Tom Uren in Sydney was jailed at least once for his anti-conscription activities.
-Dr Jim Cairns led the massive moratorium marches in Melbourne where in May 1970, 100,000 committed civil disobedience in sitting down and blocking the roads and occupying the city in protest against the war.
+Dr Jim Cairns led the massive moratorium marches in Melbourne where in May 1970, one hundred thousand people committed civil disobedience in sitting down and blocking the roads and occupying the city in protest against the war.

 Whitlam knew the risks he was taking.

 The day after his election, he ordered that his staff should not be “vetted” or “harassed” by ASIO.

 He also demanded to know if and why the CIA was running a spy base at Pine Gap near Alice Springs, a giant “vacuum cleaner” which, as Edward Snowden revealed recently, allows the US to spy on everyone.
 Snowden also revealed that in the minutes of a meeting with the US Ambassador Mr Whitlam warned “Try and screw us or bounce us and Pine gap will become a matter of contention”.

 Victor Marchetti, the CIA officer who helped set up Pine Gap, told me, says journalist John Pilger, “The threat to close Pine gap caused apoplexy in the White House…. and a kind of Chilean Coup was set in motion:”.